Ewang17420/Tweets_Disaster_Detection_by_DAN/README.md

 The goal of this project is to classify disaster related tweets by implenmenting Deep Average Neural Network with PyTorch.
 The dataset is from a [Kaggle compitition](https://www.kaggle.com/c/nlp-getting-started/overview).

 ### What is DAN?

+![architecture](images/dan.png)

 DAN stands for Deep Averaging Network.
-![architecture](images/dan.png)
+It is a simple Neural Network that learns the compositionality of the inputs.
+The architecture of DAN looks like the picture above.
+First of all, it take the vector average of the input embeddings, then pass it through 1 or more feed-forward layers.
+Intuition being that each layer will increasingly magnify small but meaningful differences in the word embedding average.
+Fianlly, perform Linear classification on final layer.

 ## Getting Started